 In a 2015 poll, 90 percent of Iowa farmers reported feeling that “pest management is a never-ending technology treadmill.”
 Each round of newly pesticide-resistant “superweeds” and “superbugs” can keep farmers tethered to new, expensive seed/pesticide packages.

 And crop and livestock losses from drifting pesticides can be financially devastating.

-The threat of legal challenges for patent violations from corporations like Monsanto creates additional financial stress and uncertainty.
+The threat of legal challenges for patent violations from corporations like Bayer (recently merged with Monsanto) creates additional financial stress and uncertainty.
 With the farm-to-fork price spread continuing to widen — farmers now receive about 20 cents of every dollar spent on food — it can be hard to make a living on the farm.